Floorp-Projects/Floorp/dom/docs/webIdlBindings/index.md

 The setter's name is `Set` followed by the name of the attribute with the first letter converted to uppercase.
-The method signature looks just like an operation with a void return value and a single argument whose type is the attribute's type.
+The method signature looks just like an operation with an undefined return value and a single argument whose type is the attribute's type.

 ### C++ reflections of Web IDL constructors